This Milan city guide was created in collaboration with InLombardia. I hope you enjoy this roundup of ALL the best things to do in Milan!

 And YES, it’s in Milan!

 Housed in the Santa Maria delle Grazie, this masterpiece might be among the most exclusive and difficult to access Milan attractions.
 Why?
 To preserve the piece, entry is only permitted to 30 people at a time, every 15 minutes.
 This means reservations are of course mandatory, so be sure to stifle that spontaneity and get your tickets in advance!
-For extra savings, you can bundle your Last Supper admission with a Milan highlights walking tour here.
+Click here for my full guide on how to get the best deal on Last Supper tickets, step by step.

 21. Step into the Biblioteca di Brera AKA the Braidense National Library (and the Pinacoteca di Brera too)